sandreas/labelmaker/README.md

 ![PDF Preview](samples/pdf-preview.png)

 ## Development notes
-Due to a change in `mpdf` that I made to support `PHAR` usage, currently it is not possible to build `labelmaker`.
-The release `v8.0.14` should contain this fix.
+Due to a change in `mpdf` that I made to support `PHAR` usage, currently it is not possible to build `labelmaker` from source.
+The `mpdf` release `v8.0.14` should contain my fix, then it should be no problem.
 I will update the dependencies as soon as possible.